samueldr/chibicc-uxn/README.md

 ## Details

 Integers are either 8-bit (`char`) or 16-bit (`short` or `int`); there is no `long` or `long long`.
-Currently there are only signed integers.
-Uxn only provides unsigned integer operations, so the following signed operations have to be emulated with helper functions: sign extension (`char` to `int` conversion), comparison, arithmetic right shift and division/modulo.
+There are both signed and unsigned integers. `char` is signed.

+Uxn only provides unsigned integer operations, so some signed operations have to be emulated with helper routines: sign extension (`char` to `int` conversion), comparison, arithmetic right shift and division/modulo.
 These last two are particularly expensive.
-TODO: add unsigned types as an alternative.
+For optimal code size and performance, you may want to limit your use of signed integers.
+Beware that `(unsigned char)a / (unsigned char)b` is a _signed_ operation due to C's integer promotion rules, and this applies to all the binary operators: at least one of the operands must be `unsigned int`, not `unsigned char`, for the result to be unsigned.
+For bitwise shifts, only the left-hand side counts.

 There are no floats.
 Arrays, structs, and enums are supported.